 - build on our recent success in supporting the visitor economy, through events such as Selby 950;

 - funding for low carbon initiatives; and

 - delivering new homes.

 Leader of Selby District Council, Cllr Mark Crane, explained, "Through careful management over a number of years, the Council's in a stable financial position.
 We mustn't rest on our laurels, however - we still need to look at how we can do things even more efficiently and effectively.

 "But we've been able to invest in the things that matter most to our district and that's set to continue.
 Our long-term plans include investment in new homes, protecting the environment and creating jobs and opportunities.
 Our budget plans reflect these priorities."

-People have until 24 January to take part.
+People had until 24 January to take part.